Section C1: Players

 APPROACHES TO/BY PLAYERS

-- A Contract Player or a Conditional Contract Player or anyone acting on his behalf shall not be entitled to approach another Club (the "Contacted Club") until 1st May prior to the expiry of his current contract and the Contacted Club shall not respond in any way whether directly or indirectly (which shall include statements made to the media) without first receiving the consent of such Player's Club and such consent shall not be unreasonably withheld or delayed.
-Where such consent is withheld the Player wishing to make the approach may appeal to the RFL who shall be the final arbitrator.
-Both Club and the Player shall have the opportunity to make submissions to the RFL in the timescale set by the RFL.
+- A Full-time Contracted Player or anyone acting on his behalf shall not be entitled to approach another Club (the "Contacted Club") until 1st May prior to the expiry of his current contract and the Contacted Club shall not respond in any way whether directly or indirectly (which shall include statements made to the media) without first receiving the consent of such Player's Club and such consent shall not be unreasonably withheld or delayed.
+For the avoidance of doubt such consent may be sought by the Player, his Agent or the Contacted Club.
+Where such consent is withheld the Player wishing to make the approach (his Agent or the Contacted Club) may appeal to the RFL who shall be the final arbitrator.
+All parties shall have the opportunity to make submissions to the RFL in the timescale set by the RFL.
 From 1st May prior to the expiry of his current contract a Player shall be entitled to enter into a contract with a Club subject to the compensation rules set out in these Operational Rules.

 OFFERING OF CONTRACTS - NOTIFICATION OF CLUB’S INTENTION

-C1:3:4 In respect of a Contract Player whose contract is due to expire on 30 November in any given year, the Club must notify him in writing on or before 30th April in writing whether:
+In respect of a Full Time Contract Player whose contract is due to expire on 30 November in any given year, the Club must notify him in writing on or before 30th April in writing whether they:

-- they intend to offer him terms of re-engagement:
+- intend to offer him terms of re-engagement;

 - are yet to determine their position as a Club.

 In respect of a Part Time Contract Player whose contract is due to expire on 30 November in any given year, the Club must notify him in writing on or before 31 August whether they: